Collapse Wasn’t Inevitable: We Locked Ourselves Out of Evolution

 NPD: Likely rooted in incomplete mirroring in childhood resulting in Developmental Trauma Disorder.
 Mirror neuron underdevelopment/failure leave the self unintegrated, dependent on constant external mirroring and reflection.

-ADHD: A parallel-processing brain resisting incoherence.
+ADHD: A nonlinear, parallel-processing brain resisting incoherence.
 Executive paralysis is not dysfunction but refusal to run misaligned code, and being overclocked because the brain can see the incoherence in the dominant “algorithms” embedded in society’s operating systems.

-Psychosis: A brain at the threshold of integrating into meta-cognition: the brain “seeing itself” causes ontological terror and cannot make sense of how to model an ontological experience it has never had before, the amygdala resists the attempt by resorting to extreme limbic alarm and dysregulation.
+Psychosis: A brain at the threshold of integrating into meta-cognition: the brain “seeing itself” causes ontological terror and it cannot make sense of how to model an ontological experience it has never had before, and the amygdala resists the attempt by resorting to extreme limbic alarm and dysregulation.

 Psychopathy: Limited integration between the hemispheres and mirror neurons with the limbic brain, amount of mirror neurons may be lower than the average person, causing limited empathy and little to no ability to simulate a model of another’s reality.